-(13) In addition to being prosecuted under this bylaw, any alleged breach by the applicant of any of the terms or conditions of any exemption granted by Council may be investigated by municipal staff.
-Municipal staff shall reported their finds to Council in writing and provide a copy of the report to the applicant.
-Council may pass a resolution revoking the exemption, without the necessity of giving notice of rescinding motion, and such exemption shall be null and void as of the passing of such resolution.
+(13) In addition to being prosecuted under this by-law, any alleged breach by the applicant of any of the terms or conditions of any exemption granted by Council may be investigated by municipal staff.
+Municipal staff shall report their findings to Council in writing and provide a copy of the report to the applicant.
+Council may, by majority vote, pass a resolution revoking the exemption, on giving notice of at least 7 days to the applicant.
+The applicant may speak before Council makes a determination on the exemption.